Getting Your Home Ready to Sell

 Deposit

-A good-faith payment held in trust — typically 5% of the purchase price.
-A larger deposit signals stronger buyer commitment.
+A good-faith payment held in trust.
+Amount and timing are negotiated.
+A larger deposit can signal stronger buyer commitment.

 Subjects / Conditions